NEW Tutorial: Attaching and Joining Double Fold Bias Binding

 IMPORTANT: Cut your bias binding strip ends at 45 degree angles and ensure that both ends are cut in the SAME direction.
 Note: bindings are cut longer so you will need to check measure bindings around armholes before cutting off any excess.

-Pin raw edges of folded binding to armhole edge, starting approx 2″ away from side seam towards the front garment.
+Pin raw edges of folded binding to armhole edge and starting approx 2″ away from side seam towards the front garment.
 This will help to avoid adding bulk to the underarm seam.
 Place a pin 1/2″ in from from angled cut edge (see images above).

 Continue pinning other side of binding end to overlap pin point (1) and place a pin (2) to correspond the position.
 Open up folded binding at point 2 and chalk mark position on straight grain of binding and at the same angle of bias end.
 Cut on chalk mark 2 only.